FuriousGeorge19/W205-Course-Content/README.md

 #### Due Friday after Week 6 Synchronous Session:
-- Assignment 05 - Employ notebooks to synthesize query project results (Query Project)
+- Assignment 05 - Use a python redis client library to connect to the redis server on a cluster.

 ## Week 07 - Sourcing Data